What is the Federal US Minimum Wage?

 Government Policies and Legislation

-Government policies at both federal and state levels significantly influence minimum wage rates.
-Legislation such as the Fair Labor Standards Act (FLSA) establishes federal minimum wage standards, while state legislatures can enact laws to set higher rates or address specific regional economic conditions.
-For instance, the Raise the Wage Act of 2023 was proposed to increase the federal minimum wage to $17 per hour by 2028, reflecting ongoing legislative efforts to adjust wage standards.
+Government policies at both the federal and state levels significantly influence minimum wage rates.
+Legislation such as the Fair Labor Standards Act (FLSA) establishes federal minimum wage standards, while state legislatures may enact laws to set higher rates or address specific regional economic conditions.
+At the federal level, proposals such as the Raise the Wage Act of 2023 sought to increase the federal minimum wage to $17 per hour by 2028, highlighting continued legislative debate around wage standards.

 Minimum Wage History and Trends in the United States